 Research Support Units

-UNHInnovation (UNHI) is the unit of the UNH Research Office responsible for advocating, managing, promoting, and commercializing UNH’s intellectual assets.
-UNHI facilitates the transfer of UNH research results to the public...
+UNHInnovation (UNHI) is the unit of the UNH Research Office that advocates for, manages, promotes, and commercializes UNH’s intellectual assets.
+UNHI facilitates the transfer of UNH research results to the public, while...